Yediyur Siddhalingeshwara Swamy Temple

-Though called as a temple, it contains Nirvikalpa Shivayoga Samadhi of Tontada Siddalinga, a Great revered Lingayata Saint who flourished during the end of 15th century.
+It contains Nirvikalpa Shivayoga Samadhi of Tontada Siddalinga, a revered Lingayata Saint who flourished late in the 15th century.

 The temple holds annual festivals during Maha Shivaratri and Ugadi.

-On the 7th Day of the commencement of the Hindu calendar (Ugadi)Chaitra bahula saptami, jathre is performed to mark the attaining of the Samadhi of Sri Siddhalingeshwara.
-Every year on Maha Shivarathri Sahasra Rudrabhisheka is performed.
-The Sahasra Kamala Pooja, Laksha Bilvarchane pooje is performed in the month of Shravana and Kumbhabhisheka is performed on each new moon day.
+On the 7th day of the Hindu calendar (Ugadi) Chaitra bahula saptami, jathre is performed to mark the attainment of the Samadhi of Sri Siddhalingeshwara.
+Every year on Maha Shivarathri, Sahasra Rudrabhisheka is performed.
+The Sahasra Kamala Pooja, Laksha Bilvarchane pooja is performed in the month of Shravana and Kumbhabhisheka is performed on each new moon day.
 During the annual festival of Deepavali (festival of lights) Laksha Deepotsava is performed by illuminating the temple with oil lamps as per Hindu tradition.
-The temple has a large wooden Chariot (Ratha).
-The car festival is held on the 7th lunar day of the bright fortnight of Chaitra Masa (March–April).
+The temple has a large wooden chariot (ratha).
+The festival is held on the 7th lunar day of the bright fortnight of Chaitra Masa (March–April).

-About Sri Siddhalingeshwara Swamy

 Sri Siddalingeshwara Swamy a great revered Sharana Saint in the path of Lingayatha Shiva Sharana Parampare of diffusion of Thatva of Life called VACHANAS.
 He travelled far and wide preaching Sharana faith which is predominantly praying with ISHTA LINGA (atma linga) as envisaged by Basavanna, Allamaprabhu and a vast group of learned men and women from all walks of life (12th century in present-day Bijapur district).

 He performed 12 years of penance at a garden belongs to Vokkaligara Nambiyana (Thota) and hence came to be known as Thontada Siddalingeshwara Swamy.
 He headed the Murugi Mutha and had a large following of disciples some of who wrote on Lingayat faith and philosophy.
 Hence Yedeyuru is deemed to be a seat of awakened spiritual consciousness.

 He wrote Shathsthala Jnana Saramrutha, containing 701 Vachanas (Poems) which are directing Sthalas (route) to Attain Ikya, i.e., involvement to light.

 He travelled far and wide, preached eternal truth and performed many miracles for scores of people irrespective of their caste or creed.
 His life and values held by him demonstrated the divine powers attained by him to heal the sick and suffering.

 He is regarded as one of the greatest Saints of the Sharana Sect in the Lingayat religion.